How, Where and What to Sell

 7. Garden Space for Caravans etc

-Similar to the driveway, rent the space for storing caravans and boats or rent the space for parking. or if you have a caravan, rent it out on Airbnb or Camplify.
+Similar to the driveway, rent the space for storing caravans and boats or rent the space for parking.
+Or if you have a caravan, rent it out on Airbnb or Camplify.

 8. Attic or Basement